sodadata/docs/soda-cloud/incidents.md

 ## Go further

+* [Organize your datasets]({% link soda-cloud/organize-datasets.md %}) in Soda Cloud to facilitate your search for the right data.
 * Learn more about [creating monitors and alerts]({% link soda-cloud/monitors.md %}).
 * [Examine failed rows]({% link soda-cloud/failed-rows.md %}) for a monitor result.
 * Collaborate with your team using a [Single Sign-on IdP]({% link soda-cloud/sso.md %}).